twilio/twilio-video-room-monitor.js/README.md

 ### Console Script Quickstart (not for production use)

-As a way to quickly use the Video Room Monitor in any Twilio Video JavaScript application, you can also run the following snippet in the browser console to load the Monitor.
-Note that the [Room object](https://media.twiliocdn.com/sdk/js/video/releases/2.14.0/docs/Room.html) must be exposed as a global variable so that it can be registered with the Monitor:
+As a way to quickly use the Video Room Monitor in any Twilio Video JavaScript application, you can also run the following snippet in the browser console to open the Monitor:

 ```js
 (() => {